forest-snow/CMSC828L/Problem Set 2/README.md

   * Please dual boot Linux, I can show you the basics during office hours if needed

-  * Yes macOS should be fine
+  * Yes, macOS should be fine

 * You must start with the datasets as included from this repo, using the processed forms provided in the git repo; when your code is run during grading, this is all that will be available